Banalian/ExtraLeaderboardPositions/README.md

 # Changelog
 ## 1.3.2
+- Hotfix 2 Electric boogaloo : Fixed the getter for the local pb and slightly improved the first hotfix

+## 1.3.2
 - Hotfix for new game update : Checks for permissions every 30 seconds if you don't have them yet

 ## 1.3.1